About the Program:

 The journalism major is prepares graduates for advanced studies in reporting, broadcasting, advertising, public relations, editing, photography, and related careers.
 Journalism majors have the unique opportunity to display examples of their published work for university admissions boards and prospective employers.
 Some graduates choose a career in journalism after two years of study.

-Requirements for Graduation
+Requirements for Graduation:

-In order to earn an Associate of Arts Degree in Journalism, a student needs to complete a minimum of 62 credit-hours of required and elective course work.
+In order to earn an Associate of Arts Degree in Journalism, a student needs to complete a minimum of 60 credit-hours of required and elective course work.